hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/ReadMe.md

   * Mehtods to tell whether a certain dataset satisfy a certain distribution
   * Knowing CDF continuous function formula, we can also generate random numbers based on a certain distribution, but it's easier to use pyton built-in functions
+* [My Code - Chapter 9][5]
+  * Before you calculate any correlation, better to plot scatterplot to see whether there is linear or non-linear correlation.
+If it's non-linear, methods like pearson correlation won't work
+  * When the dataset you used has been rounded off and you may lose some info, you can try `jittering` to add random noise in the data, in order to reverse the effect caused by data rounded off
+  * For large amount of data, you can try hexbin to plot, it divides the graph into hexagonal bins and color each bin according to how many data points fall into it

 ********************************************************************************